anthonymakarewicz/Option_pricing/CONTRIBUTING.md

    - Select `main` as the base branch and your feature branch as the compare branch.
    - Fill in the title and description and click "Create pull request".

 5. **Merging a Pull Request**:
    - Ensure all CI/CD checks pass and the PR is approved.
    - Merge the PR on GitHub to integrate changes into `main`.
    - Pull changes from origin/main to local main by calling `git pull` inside main.

+### Reporting Issues
+If you encounter any issues, please create a new issue on GitHub with a detailed description of the problem.

 ## Example workflows